 If you watched any cartoons in the 1990’s you are probably familiar with the animated series “Hey Arnold!” and the fictional character Eugene.
 Those who know me may accurately compare some of our characteristics.
-Like Eugene, I am an accident-prone nerd who tries to find the optimistic side of my general misfortunes.
+Like Eugene, I can be accident-prone and a nerd who tries to find the optimistic side of my general misfortunes.

 The week after I finished my sophomore year of high school I broke my collar bone.
 About four months later I broke my collar bone again.
 I had a hernia surgery before breaking my collar bone for yet a third time in less than ten months.
 This was only the beginning of my misfortune of health that would follow me for the next couple years.

 During my senior year of high school I started to get intense pain in my abdomen and lower back.
 The pain was so severe that it kept me up most nights.
 Often, in the middle of the night, I would get very hot water to pour on my back and abdomen to relieve the pain.

 I went to the ER several times.
 Each time they would dismiss me without performing significant tests.
 The nurses, doctors, my parents and friends didn’t take my discomfort seriously.
 I looked like a healthy 17-year-old; there was no reason to believe that anything was seriously wrong.
 However, I knew something had to be wrong.
 There were times where I could barely walk from the indescribable pain I was in.